 Our primary source of revenue is from the sale of OFIRMEV to hospitals and other end-user customers.
-Additionally, we have licensed certain data, and are providing on-going consulting support, to Terumo Corporation, or Terumo, for their use in seeking regulatory approval and commercializing the same intravenous formulation of acetaminophen in Japan.
-Further detail of these sources of revenue is provided below.
+Additionally, we have licensed certain data to Terumo Corporation, or Terumo, for their use in seeking and obtaining regulatory approval and commercializing the same intravenous formulation of acetaminophen in Japan.